aaronfernandes4/MedBay/README.md

 **Steps to Install:**

-1. Clone or download the repo.
+1. Clone or download the repository.

 2. Open the command prompt in the downloaded folder.